Redawt/f4-frost-guide/starting.md

 ## Sanctuary Bathroom
-After the video, you will see the santuary bathroom, but you mightt notice that the dialogue there and some other things were changed ("Just let go.
+After the video, you will see the santuary bathroom, but you might notice that the dialogue there and some other things were changed ("Just let go.
 It will all be over soon." is a new voice line for example).

-Do not bother to change the appearance of the character in the Bathroom, there will be another better possibility to do this shortly after.
+**Do not bother to change the appearance of the character in the Bathroom, there will be another better possibility to do this shortly after.**

 You can activate the book/skull on the mirror of the Bathroom to play as a ghoul.
 If you do that, you have to restart the game to avoid the neck texture bug that will appear.
 This bug is caused by engine/scripting limitations.